What It Does

 swift run recordy

-The way I launch it day to day is a small wrapper script on my PATH so that typing recordy from any terminal opens the app.
-The script points at the project, builds it if the binary is not there yet, and then runs it.
+The way I launch it day to day is a small wrapper script on my PATH, so typing recordy from any terminal opens the app.
+The script points at the project, builds it if the binary is not there yet, then runs it.
 Drop something like this in a directory on your PATH (for example ~/.local/bin/recordy) and make it executable:

 #!/bin/sh